Scrapers selectively respect robots.txt directives: evidence from a large-scale empirical study: Exploring possible confounding variables in analysis

 Since a spoofing agent may not necessarily abide by the same rules as the benevolent bot, it may not, for example, respect \rbts.
 This could plausibly explain the partial non-compliance we saw with some of our \rbts directives.
 The grey literature gives some evidence of such spoofing in practice, particularly for large-scale AI bots~\cite{amazon-bots}.

 \para{Methods.} We analyzed web traffic data for known bots and observed empirically that most bots are overwhelmingly associated with a particular ASN.
 For example, $99.62\%$ of Googlebot's traffic comes from the \texttt{GOOGLE-CLOUD-PLATFORM} ASN, while $99.76\%$ of GPT-Bot's traffic is from \texttt{MICROSOFT-CORP}.
 Based on this, we develop an empirical heuristic that if a bot's traffic is associated $90\%$ of the time with one ASN, other ASNs associated with this user agent are likely spoofed.
 Using this heuristic, we analyze web accesses from our dataset and flag any bots associated with more than $1$ ASN for which one ASN has over $90\%$ of the traffic.
-We focus specifically on well-known bots, for which spoofing is more interesting.
+Here, we focus specifically on well-known bots, for which spoofing is more interesting.

 \para{Results.} Overall, we identify $18$ bots for which spoofing may have occurred.
 In Table~\ref{tab:spoof}, we show the flagged bots, the dominant ASN (making up $\ge 90\%$ of bot traffic), and the suspicious ASNs ($\le 1\%$ of traffic).
 Although many flagged bots are only associated with two ASNs, some popular bots such as Googlebot are associated with up to $24$.
-Our analysis cannot prove definitively that these infrequent ASNs belong to spoofers (maybe Google has a contract with \texttt{Telefonica\_de\_Espana}?), but it strongly suggests this is the case.
+Our analysis cannot prove that these infrequent ASNs belong to spoofers (maybe Google contracts with \texttt{Telefonica\_de\_Espana}?), but it strongly suggests this is the case.

 There are, on average, less than $5$ web accesses associated with these infrequent ASNs for most of the flagged bots.
 Notable exceptions are Baiduspider, with $381$ potentially spoofed accesses out of $15,132$; Googlebot, with $33$ out of $9103$; and SkypeURIPreview, with $26$ out of $831$.
 This means that spoofed bots may cause some, but not all, of the noncompliance with \rbts observed in \S\ref{sec:active}.
 We believe this relatively low spoofing rate could be due to tools deployed by our institution to filter out potential spoofers using whitelists of known IP addresses for common bots.
 Since these tools prevent certain suspicious bots from accessing institutional content a priori, we will not observe their traffic in our dataset.
 Nevertheless, the presence of potential spoofed bots that evade this analytical dragnet is interesting.